coconut-xr/pose-booth/ReadMe.md

 ## Conclusion 🎉

 Congratulations!
 You've learned how to use PoseBooth to record hand poses and incorporate them into your own application.
 With this feature, you can enhance the user experience by allowing them to interact using various hand gestures.
-Experiment with different poses and create stunning immersive VR experiences.
+Experiment with different poses and create stunning, immersive VR experiences.
 Happy coding!

 ### Links